- Campaign to reform the Rehabilitation of Offenders Act 1974

 - Filtering of old and minor convictions

-- Unlock complaint leads to ruling that the Disclosure and Barring Service breached the Data Protection Act
+- Complaint leading to ruling that the Disclosure and Barring Service breached the Data Protection Act

 - Developing access to banking for people in prison before release